-We hire students from relevant programs at UdS (e.g., LST, CS) as student assistants.
+We hire students from relevant programs at UdS (e.g., LST, CS) as student assistants (Hiwis).
 Student assistants in our lab are closely involved in research and often even lead their own projects and have published strong papers (e.g., at ACL 2024, NeurIPS 2024, COLM 2025, NeurIPS 2025).
 Please note that we expect applicants to have excellent programming skills, and strong grades in a relevant technical field (e.g., grades close to 1,0 in the German academic system; or strong GPAs from other countries).

 We offer fully funded PhD positions.
 As is typical in Europe, PhDs are expected to take 3-4 years.
 Our PhD students are affiliated with the Saarbrücken Graduate School of Computer Science.